Generating with Confidence: Uncertainty Quantification for Black-box Large Language Models: Additional Experiment Details and Ablations

 \subsection{Full Experiment Results}

 In the main text, we present only results for $\affinityEntail$.
 We show results for $\affinityJaccard$ and $\affinityContradict$ in \cref{table:appendix:exp:arc:u+ea:allsim,table:appendix:exp:arc:c+ia:allsim,table:appendix:exp:roc:c+ia:allsim}.
-We observe that with the default generation configs, the choice of similarity measure ($\affinityContradict, \affinityEntail, \affinityJaccard$) seems to play a bigger role than the construction of $U$ and $C$ measures. $\affinityEntail$ consistently performs the best, especially on \datasetnqopen, which is likely due to the nature of the datasets: For questions like ``who sang i ran all the way home'', the answer probably has little room for lexical variation.
-As a result, only entailment to the correct answer matters.
-This is not the case for the more complicated dataset like \datasetcoqa where the correct answer could be stated in numerous forms and $\affinityContradict$ also conveys much information.
+We observe that with the default generation configs, the choice of similarity measure ($\affinityContradict, \affinityEntail, \affinityJaccard$) seems to play a bigger role than the construction of $U$ and $C$ measures. $\affinityEntail$ consistently performs the best, especially on \datasetnqopen.
+This is likely due to the nature of the questions.
+For example, for questions starting with ``why'', for a collection of low-quality random answers, $\affinityContradict$ does not consider them as high-uncertainty because they don't actually contradict each other, but $\affinityEntail$ captures such high-uncertainty case, as illustrated by \cref{example:lowcontra:main}.
+On the other hand, for the more factual questions like in \cref{example:highcontra}, both all similarity measures agree on high-uncertainty cases, as there are few other ways to state the correct answer.
+It will be interesting to see more future research on the choice of the appropriate similarity for different tasks (which could involve different types of questions). \cref{example:lexicalbad} also provides an example showing why semantic-based similarities are preferred over lexical-based ones.

 \TabAppendixAUARCwUEASims{

 } \TabAppendixAUARCwUEASims

 \TabAppendixAUARCwCIASims{